alalUDDIN123/react_19/README.md

 - **Pull Requests**: Feel free to submit pull requests with fixes, enhancements, or additional features.

 Contributions from the community help improve the learning experience for everyone.

-## License

-This project is licensed under the MIT License.
-For detailed information, refer to the [LICENSE](LICENSE) file.

 ---